turi-code/Dato-Predictive-Service-Client-Python/README.md

 is launched with a self-signed certificate or without certificate, please set ``should_verify_certificate`` to **false**.

-The PredictiveServiceClient can also be created from a Predictive Service [client configuration file](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.save_client_config.html).
+The PredictiveServiceClient can also be created by using a Predictive Service [client configuration file](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.save_client_config.html).
 ```python
 client = PredictiveServiceClient(config_file = <path_to_file>)